prasu2405/airbnb_analysis/README.md

 The Airbnb Analysis project aims to analyze Airbnb data using MongoDB Atlas, perform data cleaning and preparation, develop interactive geospatial visualizations, and create dynamic plots to gain insights into pricing variations, availability patterns, and location-based trends in the travel industry and property management domain.
 This report provides an overview of the project's objectives, methodology, findings, and key takeaways.

 1. Introduction

 Project Overview
 The Airbnb Analysis project focuses on analyzing Airbnb data from the travel industry and property management domain.
 By leveraging MongoDB Atlas and various data analysis and visualization tools, we aim to extract valuable insights into pricing dynamics, availability patterns, and location-based trends in Airbnb listings.

 Objectives

 The primary objectives of this project include:

-Establishing a connection to MongoDB Atlas and retrieving Airbnb dataset efficiently.
+1)Establishing a connection to MongoDB Atlas and retrieving Airbnb dataset efficiently.
-Cleaning and preparing the dataset to ensure data integrity and consistency.
+2)Cleaning and preparing the dataset to ensure data integrity and consistency.
-Developing a Streamlit web application with interactive geospatial visualizations.
+3)Developing a Streamlit web application with interactive geospatial visualizations.
-Analyzing and visualizing pricing variations based on location, property type, and seasons.
+4)Analyzing and visualizing pricing variations based on location, property type, and seasons.
-Examining availability patterns and demand fluctuations across seasons.
+5)Examining availability patterns and demand fluctuations across seasons.
-Investigating location-based insights for specific regions or neighborhoods.
+6)Investigating location-based insights for specific regions or neighborhoods.
-Creating interactive visualizations for user exploration.
+7)Creating interactive visualizations for user exploration.
-Building a comprehensive dashboard using Power BI for presenting key insights.
+8)Building a comprehensive dashboard using Power BI for presenting key insights.

 Data Source
 The project utilizes MongoDB Atlas as the data source, containing sample Airbnb data.
 The data includes information about listings, hosts, neighborhoods, pricing, ratings, and more.

 2. Methodology

 MongoDB Connection and Data Retrieval
 We established a connection to MongoDB Atlas and retrieved the Airbnb dataset.
 MongoDB queries and data retrieval operations were performed to extract the necessary information for analysis.